astropy/astropy/docs/table/operations.rst

 attributes`_ for details on how these characteristics of the input tables are merged in the single output table.

-Stacking horizontally
+Stack horizontally
 ^^^^^^^^^^^^^^^^^^^^^

-The |Table| class supports stacking tables horizontally (in the column-wise direction) with the `~astropy.table.table.Table.hstack` method.
+The |Table| class supports stacking tables horizontally (in the column-wise direction) with the `~astropy.table.operations.hstack` function.
 It corresponds roughly to the `numpy.hstack` function.

 For example, suppose one has the following two tables::

-  >>> from astropy.table import Table
+  >>> from astropy.table import Table, hstack
   >>> t1 = Table.read("""a   b    c
                          1   foo  1.4
                          2   bar  2.1